Skip to content

 • True soap, not a synthetic detergent: no SLS/SLES; just fatty-acid salts + glycerin.

-• Biodegradable by design: breaks down quickly in waterways; greywater-friendly for Australian homes.
+• Biodegradable by design: breaks down relatively quickly in waterways; greywater-friendly for many Australian homes when used sensibly.

 • Concentrated & economical: a few drops dilute for body, hands, dishes, floors and more.